-Elissa Freeman was appointed to the inaugural Board on 4 May 2018.
-She is a former Director of the Financial Ombudsman Service Limited.
+Elissa Freeman was appointed to the inaugural Board on 4 May 2018 and retired from the Board on 3 May 2023.
+She is a former consumers' director of the Financial Ombudsman Service Limited.

 Elissa has advocated for consumers' rights in the financial services, telecommunications and energy and water industries in her roles at CHOICE, the Australian Communications Consumer Action Network and the Public Interest Advocacy Centre.
 She also led a major investigation into residential mortgage prices at the Australian Competition and Consumer Commission.